MichaelCurrin/dev-cheatsheets/cheatsheets/package-managers/javascript/npm/commands/ci.md

 description: About the `npm ci` command
 ---

+## What is it?

+This info about "clean install" command, as an alterentive to the plain install.

+- It will **delete** `node_modules` and then install from scratch (so it will take logner).
+- It requires a **lock** file to exist.
+It will not update that file.
+So it is very predictable - it will not install unexpected versions packages.

 This command is suited for production deploys.
 You can use it in your CI flow.

-It will delete `node_modules` for a clean deploy (which will take longer), it requires a lock file to exist and will not update the lock file.
+Note that `npm clean-install` and `npm ci` are the same thing.
+Running `--help` for either gives `npm ci` text and no other output.

 ## Usage